hazelcast/hazelcast-reference-manual/src/SocketInterceptor.md

   }

   void onConnect( Socket connectedSocket ) throws IOException {
-    // do something meaningful when connected
+    // do something meaningful when a member has connected to the cluster }
-  }

   public void onAccept( Socket acceptedSocket ) throws IOException {
-    // do something meaningful when accepted a connection }
+    // do something meaningful when the cluster is ready to accept the member connection }
 }
 ```